NKowshik2005/databricks-training/README.md

-# databricks-training
-This repository showcases my Data Engineering journey, from SQL fundamentals to scalable ETL pipelines.
-It includes hands-on projects using PySpark and Databricks, covering data cleaning, ETL workflows, advanced SQL queries, and window functions for efficient data processing
+# 🚀 Databricks Training Repository

+SQL · PostgreSQL · MySQL · Data Engineering · Databricks

+---

+## 📌 About

+This repository contains my practical learning journey in Data Engineering through daily hands-on exercises, SQL practice, and database concepts.

+The repository is maintained as part of my continuous learning and skill development in SQL, Databricks, and data-related technologies.